 And, to work consistently, you cannot rely on motivation.
 Why?
 Because motivation is moody.
 It comes and goes.
 Rarely, it stays long enough.
 Therefore, it’s unreliable.

-Relying on motivation to achieve your goals is kind of setting yourself up for failure from the start.
+Relying on motivation to achieve your goals is kind of setting yourself up for failure right from the start.

 What you need is a system that works in auto-pilot to direct and push you towards your goal.
 And, the foundation of that system is a series of purposely designed habits.

 Unlike motivation, our habits are consistent and much more powerful.
 That’s where we need to work on.

 And, what about the goals?
 Do you think your goals determine your success?

 You know what?
 In any competition, in any field, winners and losers have the same goals.

 If that’s so, then, the goals cannot be the determining factor.